CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 # Basic Stats (Box Scores) - R

 I took the combined_stats.csv and imported it as a dataset into R

-## BasicStats.R
-The BasicStats.R script is designed to analyze and visualize the basic statistics of NBA players, specifically focusing on Tim Duncan and Anthony Davis.
+I designed a R script to analyze and visualize the basic statistics of NBA players, specifically focusing on Tim Duncan and Anthony Davis.
 The script processes the combined statistics data, calculates average statistics, and generates visualizations to compare the performances of these two players.

 ##  Key Functions and Code Snippets